bhutuklearning/The-Note-App/README.md

 - **Engagement**: Like/dislike notes functionality
 - **Search Capability**: Search notes by title and author
 - **Security**: Sanitized HTML content to prevent XSS attacks
-- **User Attribution**: Associate notes with creators and their social links
+- **User Attribution**: Associate notes with creators namre and their social links.
 - **Responsive API**: RESTful API design for easy integration

 ## 🛠️ Technologies Used